Synthetic monitors are API checks or virtual browser instances that monitor your website, recording each check in detail. They can also:

 From the Monitors tab in one.newrelic.com > Synthetics, select the monitor you want to edit.

 In the side menu, select a link to change the following settings:

 You must have Admin privileges in order to delete a monitor.

 To delete a monitor:

 - From the Monitors tab in one.newrelic.com > Synthetics, select the monitor you want to edit.

 - From the selected monitor, select Settings > General.

 - Scroll to the bottom of the page and select the trash can icon.

 When configuring monitors, the following settings are available:

-You can use New Relic One to see a history of recent changes to synthetic monitors and what users changed them.
+You can use the New Relic UI to see a history of recent changes to synthetic monitors and what users changed them.